uptownhr/spacedtime/README.md

 ## Youtube Video Learning Series
-This project from start to finish has been documented through a serious of youtube videos.
+This project from start to finish has been documented through a series of youtube videos.
 They can be found on my channel [YoshiMoshi](https://www.youtube.com/channel/UCH1m4a3Kud_lx3eRlaZts5Q?view_as=subscriber)